WordPress/gutenberg/packages/editor/README.md

 ### EditorHistoryUndo

-Component to Renders the undo button for the editor history.
+Renders the undo button for the editor history.

 _Parameters_